PreussenKaiser/Cyber_Cougars/README.md

 # Cyber_Cougars
 #### Summary
-The website for the MSTC Cyber Cougars IT Club.<br>
+The ASP.NET refactor of the MSTC Cyber Cougars IT Club.<br>
 Contains basic club information and links to our Discord and Teams channels.